Who We Are

 We believe that photography matters and the stories it tells should be accessible to everyone, no matter what your level of interest or where you are based.
 Whether you visit us in person or online, we aim to bring you extraordinary images from photographers of all ages, races, genders, sexualities, backgrounds and abilities.

-From the end of 2021, we are launching a new collaboration with Westminster Council, Soho Photography Quarter, as a way of making our work even more visible and continuing to nurture the creative energy of our local Soho neighbourhood.
+In Spring 2022, we are launching a new collaboration with Westminster Council, Soho Photography Quarter, as a way of making our work even more visible and continuing to nurture the creative energy of our local Soho neighbourhood.

 We owe everything to the generosity of the people and communities that fuel us.
 From our talented, diverse and visionary photographers, artists and collaborators; passionate, hard-working staff and trustees; curious, engaged and enlivened audiences; loyal and committed members and patrons; tireless supporters, sponsors and partners; we are held accountable, active and connected.